Mayangabbin/veeva-assignment/README.md

 ### Coding:
 In this repo, under the terraform directory, I have written Infrastructure as Code for this architecture.

 This IaC is partial and not fully completed, but it demonstrates the technical skills I have.

+It is recommended to apply the bootstrap script first to automate backend environment before deploying the infrastructure.
+This script creates required S3 bucket and creates a DynamoDB lock table.

 The Terraform code is organized into modules: